govuk-one-login/life-events-platform/README.md

 }
 ```

-### Getting the data
+### Getting a specific event
-Using the retrieved event ID you can now get the full event data.
+Using the retrieved event ID you can also get the full event data for a single event.
 Depending on which client you use will return different data:
-- The `dwp-event-receiver` client also gets NINO data by generating a programmatic NI number
-- The `hmrc-client` client only gets the death core data
+- The `dwp-event-receiver` client and the `hmrc-client` are examples that work here

-#### Examples for : `dwp-event-receiver`
+#### Example for : `dwp-event-receiver`

 Get the token:
 ```shell